arp6333/AbsoluteValueTest/README.md

 **Absolute Value Test**

-A program to test the speeds of various methods to get the absolute value of a number in C#.
+The AbsoluteValueTest is a program to test the speeds of various methods to get the absolute value of a number in C#.

 **Results**